 In 2008, the Company's Board of Directors approved a share repurchase plan under which the Company may repurchase up to 2.5 percent of its outstanding shares of common stock from time to time in open market or privately negotiated transactions.
 In 2009, the Board of Directors approved an extension and increase to the plan which authorized the Company to repurchase up to an additional 2.5 percent of its outstanding shares of common stock.
+During April 2015, the Board of Directors approved an extension and increase to the plan which authorized the Company to repurchase up to an additional 2.5 percent of its outstanding shares of common stock, or an additional 1,869,399 shares.

-In April 2014, the repurchase plan was further extended through the earlier of June 30, 2015 or until the approved number of shares has been repurchased.
-During the three months ended March 31, 2015 and 2014 the Company did not purchase common stock on the open market.
-Since inception of the repurchase plan through

-March 31, 2015, the Company has purchased 1,758,615 shares of its common stock on the open market for \$12,283,985, including brokerage commissions.
-At March 31, 2015, the total number of remaining shares authorized for repurchase was 998,035.
+During July 2015, the Board of Directors approved an extension to the plan and an increase to the remaining amount of shares authorized to be repurchased to a total of 4,000,000 shares.
+The repurchase plan was extended until the earlier of June 30, 2016 or such time that all of the authorized shares have been repurchased.
+During the three months ended March 31, 2016, the Company purchased a total of 1,362,213 shares of its common stock on the open market for \$12,009,486, including brokerage commissions.
+No such shares were purchased for the three months ended March 31, 2015.
+Since inception of the repurchase plan through March 31, 2016, the Company has purchased 4,010,114 shares of its common stock on the open market for \$32,219,102, including brokerage commissions.
+At March 31, 2016, the total number of remaining shares authorized for repurchase was 1,748,501.
 The Company currently holds the shares it repurchased in treasury.

-9. Guarantees and commitments
+9. Guarantees, commitments and contingencies

 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-On March 24, 2015 the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc in the amount of \$5,250,000.
-No amounts were drawn at March 31, 2015.
-There were no such guarantees outstanding at March 31, 2014.
+There were no such guarantees outstanding at March 31, 2016.
+On March 24, 2015, the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc. in the amount of \$5,250,000, which expired on December 31, 2015.
+In addition, from time to time, the Company may provide for a commitment to a portfolio company for investment in an existing or new security.
+At March 31, 2016 and December 31, 2015, the Company was obligated to existing portfolio companies for unfunded commitments of \$10.3 million and \$13.1 million, respectively.